zulip/zulip/docs/production/install-existing-server.md

 :orphan:
 ```

-# Production Installation on Existing Ubuntu Server
+# Production Installation on Existing Server

 Here are some tips for installing the latest release Zulip on a
-production server running Ubuntu.
-The Zulip installation scripts
+production server running Debian or Ubuntu.
+The Zulip installation
-assume that it has carte blanche to overwrite your configuration files
+scripts assume that it has carte blanche to overwrite your
-in /etc, so we recommend against installing it on a server running
+configuration files in /etc, so we recommend against installing it on
-other nginx or django apps.
+a server running other nginx or django apps.

 But if you do, here are some things you can do that may make it
 possible to retain your existing site.
 However, this is *NOT*